thepalakshah/Striver_AtoZ_Python_DSA_Sheet/README.md

 # 🚀 Striver A2Z DSA Sheet – Python Solutions

-Welcome to my solutions repository for **Striver’s A2Z DSA Sheet**, implemented in **Python**.
+Welcome to my solutions repository for **Striver's A2Z DSA Sheet**, implemented in **Python**.
 This repository documents my journey through all core Data Structures & Algorithms topics, following the official Striver roadmap.

+---

 ## 📖 About

-This repository contains structured and well-commented Python solutions for all major topics from **Striver’s A2Z DSA Course**.
+This repository contains structured and well-commented Python solutions for all major topics from **Striver's A2Z DSA Course**.
 Each folder corresponds to one step of the roadmap and contains problem-wise implementations.

 ---